 [click to enlarge]

-Berkeley games run from May 15 to September 7.
+Berkeley games begin June 17, 2016.
 Read more about the summer reading games here.

 Oakland Summer Reading Challenge includes online activities and stickers for days of reading.
-Earn prizes at 10 days.
-When you’ve earned 20 days, come choose your free book, pick up your prize packet, and be entered into the raffle for even more goodies (like an iPad!!).
+In previous years, readers could earn prizes at 10 days; at 20 days, kids could choose a free book and prize packet, and be entered into a raffle for even more goodies (like an iPad!!).
 Earn more raffle entries for each reading log you complete.

-Summer Reading Game for 2015 will run from June 13 through August 8.
+Summer Reading Game for 2016 start June 11.
 Find out more about the Oakland summer reading program here.

-El Cerrito Summer Reading Festival (and other Contra Costa County libraries) offer a program for pre-readers too also, oddly enough, called “Read to the Rhythm.”
-Kids age 2 through 5th grade can participate and earn prizes.
-Our contributor, Cara, reports that the past three years (so from age 3), her daughter Brooklyn has gotten all sorts of museum passes, an inflatable globe or plane, and a book when she has completed hers.
+El Cerrito Summer Reading Festival (and other Contra Costa County libraries) offers a program for all ages.
+Kids age 2 through 5th grade can participate and earn prizes using an online or paper-based reading log.
+Our contributor, Cara, reports her daughter Brooklyn participated from age three and has gotten all sorts of museum passes, an inflatable globe or plane, and a book when she has completed hers.

-The festival runs from June 6 to August 15.
+The STEAM-themed 2016 reading festival runs from June 1 to July 30.
 Learn more about the summer reading festival here.

-San Leandro Public Library offers its reading games for babies through high school seniors as “Every Hero Has A Story.”
-Kids of all ages can participate to earn prizes from books to pizza and more.
+San Leandro Public Library offers its reading games for babies through age 12 as “On your mark.
+Get set.
+Read.”
+Kids can participate to earn prizes from books to pizza and more.

-San Leandro’s reading challenge runs from . read more about San Leandro’s summer reading program here.
+San Leandro’s reading challenge runs from June 11 to August 12, 2016. read more about San Leandro’s summer reading program here.

 My sons have really enjoyed the reading games in years past.